Jan. 17, 2017

-A few years ago, Washington D.C.’s Georgetown University was looking for someone to help promote their program to recruit American English teachers to apply to work as citizen diplomats for overseas teaching assignments.
+A few years ago, Washington D.C.’s Georgetown University was looking for someone to help them develop a strategic marketing plan to promote their program to recruit American English teachers to apply to work as citizen diplomats for overseas teaching assignments.
 Georgetown was in a partnership with the U.S. Department of State called the English Language Fellows Program.

-They came across Sarah Eaton’s PhD thesis online — about the marketing of English as a Second Language (ESL) programs — and reached out to her.
+They came across Sarah Eaton’s (PhD'09) PhD thesis on line—on the marketing of English as a Second Language (ESL) programs—and reached out to her.

 That was the beginning of a long and growing relationship between Eaton and the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

-It’s also the reason the assistant professor in the Werklund School of Education at the University of Calgary found herself in the Indian Treaty Room of the White House late last year, the only Canadian among three dozen or so American experts as part of the English For All initiative.
+It’s also the reason the assistant professor in the Werklund School of Education found herself in the Indian Treaty Room of the White House late last year, the only Canadian among three dozen or so American experts as part of the English For All initiative.

 Event a catalyst for big thinking